threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/zerobot/webhooks/wiki/README.md

 Also, if needed, any component can register a handler (functions) for specific reposiotry events, and this handler will be called on every push event.

 ### Setup
+This package is loaded by default with your 3bot (with webinterface package).

 To define a webhook on github, please check https://developer.github.com/webhooks/creating.

 On github settings for your repository you need to set: